lsst/dp0-1_lsst_io/dp0-delegate-resources/index.rst

 Guidelines and Expectations
 ===========================

-**Know the hazards and limitations of working in the shared-risk developmental version of the Rubin Science Platform.** (FIND OUT MORE HERE).
+**Know the hazards and limitations of working in the shared-risk developmental version of the Rubin Science Platform.** **PLACEHOLDER LINK TO FULL LIST OF DETAILED WARNINGS**

 **Abide by the code of conduct.** All delegates are expected to abide by the `LSST Communications Code of Conduct <https://docushare.lsstcorp.org/docushare/dsweb/Get/Document-24920/>`_.

-**Use appropriate acknowledgements and citations.** If you publish work enabled by DP0, the RSP, and/or the DESC's DC2 data set, please include: [TBD]
+**Use appropriate acknowledgements and citations.** If you publish work enabled by DP0, the RSP, and/or the DESC's DC2 data set, please include: "CosmoDC2: A Synthetic Sky Catalog for Dark Energy Science with LSST" `Korytov et al (2019) <https://ui.adsabs.harvard.edu/abs/2019ApJS..245...26K/abstract>`_, “The LSST DESC DC2 Simulated Sky Survey” `arXiv:2010.05926 <https://arxiv.org/abs/2010.05926>`_, and potentially “DESC DC2 Data Release Note” `arXiv:2101.04855 <https://arxiv.org/abs/2101.04855>`_, especially if you used the Object or Truth-Match tables presented in that release note. **(PLACEHOLDER FOR ADDITIONAL PAPERS AND ACKNOWLEDGMENTS).**

 **Use your RSP account!** As there are a limited number of RSP accounts for DP0, please try to make some use of your account and learn to use at least one aspect of the RSP.
 There is no minimum time that you're expected to spend on DP0.
 If you find that you are done with DP0, consider relinquishing your account so it can be offered to someone else.